THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 What I’m doing

-I created the one above using my email marketing service, GetResponse.
-They produce a plugin which makes it extra easy to add this form.
-Check out your own email marketing service for instructions on how to do this.
-I am also able to track conversions from within GetResponse.
-I am currently converting at 0.83% for inline forms.
-I added these to key posts, including my about page, and use them to market the content upgrades as well as the overall site lead magnet.
+I converted at 0.83% for inline forms.
+I added these to key posts, including my about page, and use them to market the content upgrades as well as the overall site lead magnet on Where’s Sharon.

 A feature box is a big form at the top of a page or post.
-If you look at my home page, you will see an example.
+I was using them on my home pages.
 This can be an easy way to get a reader’s attentions.
 You can put them just on key pages or posts or all through your site.

 The easiest way to create these is with a plugin called Optin Feature Box by PlugMatter.
 This will allow you to create your own feature boxes and choose where you want to display them and which one.
 You can also perform split tests with this plugin.